leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 **Warning:** This template is here to help but offers no guarantees.
 You’re still responsible for ensuring that your dissertation conforms to the requirements.

+**Note:** Other universities have similar formatting requirements, so you may be able to adapt parts of this template even if you study somewhere else.
+And in any case this template is a good example of how to keep things simple when using LaTeX.

 ## Compiling

 Run [`latexmk`](https://ctan.org/pkg/latexmk):